Man in court accused of Libby Squire murder

 Libby Squire: Pawel Relowicz in court charged with murder and rape

-A man has appeared in court charged with the rape and murder of student Libby Squire.
+A man has appeared at a court accused of the rape and murder of University of Hull student Libby Squire.

 The 21-year-old disappeared on 1 February after a night out in Hull and her body was found in the Humber estuary almost seven weeks later.